 Instead, choosing data centers in strategic edge locations can deliver scalable space and power at more affordable rates — sometimes up to 50% less — to enable long-term growth within a single facility.

 Not every computation or workload needs to be executed by a supercomputer, despite the machine’s obvious ability to handle the burden.
 Creating a hybrid IT infrastructure in which less critical or less complex workloads can run on cloud platforms can unburden the super machine of some of its work and incrementally reduce the amount of energy needed to run and cool it.

 Offloading other workloads via low latency, hyper-secure connectivity to cloud nodes can reduce real-estate expenses and reallocate resources to update and upgrade the supercomputer as next-gen technologies arrive.

 Modern supercomputing has kicked off an age of unprecedented and unrivaled exploration, discovery and insight.
 Each supercomputer alone can process more data and information than has been produced in the history of humanity, enabling groundbreaking discoveries in science, healthcare and other pursuits.

 As computing power continues to increase, organizations must find new ways to blunt the financial and environmental impacts of running the machines.
 They’ll need to aggressively seek ways of creating a scalable, efficient and flexible technology environment that will enable them to fully realize their computing mission and sustain their operations now and in the future.

 Matt is responsible for the general management as well as providing oversight for sales engineering and capacity inventory management functions.
-He has 20+ years of experience in mission critical power and mechanical systems operation, team leadership and business management in all areas of network-centric data centers.Read more from this author
+He has 20+ years of experience in critical power and mechanical system operation, leadership and business management of network-centric data centers.Read more from this author